 The whole process can now be repeated until all antennas have been assigned to a various timing point.
 Thus, to assign the antennas 5-8 to the finish point choose the same timing unit but now specify the use of antennas 5-8, add the unit to the event and assign the unit including antennas 5-8 to the finish point.
 Now the same timing unit will be assigned to two different timing points (start and finish) with 4 anteannas (1-4) for the start point and 4 antennas (5-8) for the finish point.

-Note: Splitting a timing unit is possible but reducing the number of antennas in a timing point increases the risk of not reading all chips/tags passing that point.
+Note: Splitting a timing device is possible but reducing the number of antennas increases the risk of not reading all chips/tags passing that point.